PG Electroplast shares rise 14%; fresh price targets, stop loss, outlook and more - BusinessToday

 Brokerage Geojit has initiated a BUY call on the stock with a target price of Rs 623, an upside of 27% to the previous close.
 The company's Q1FY26 revenue grew 14% YoY, in line with estimates, but AC sales faced headwinds due to the monsoon, said the brokerage.

 The brokerage expects the long-term outlook to remain intact.
-It said the current underperformance in stock prices is due to a temporary headwind owing to an abrupt end of the RAC season.
+It said the current under performance in stock prices is due to a temporary headwind owing to an abrupt end of the RAC season.

 "The stock is currently trading at its 3-year average 1-year forward P/E of 42x, and we expect most of the negatives are factored into the price.
 We therefore revise our rating to BUY with a downwardly revised TP of Rs 623, based on a P/E of 40x on FY27E EPS," said Geojit.